Marion Keene

-Marion Keene (also known as Marion Davis, born Marion Davison, c.
-1933) was a British big band singer in the early 1950s with British bands such as the Jack Parnell Orchestra and Oscar Rabin Band.
-Keene replaced Alma Cogan in the 1959 Eurovision Song Contest British heats, but was not selected to become the British entry in the final, held later the same year.
+Marion Keene (born Marion Davison; c.
+1933) was a British big band singer in the late 1940s and early 1950s with British bands such as the Jack Parnell Orchestra and Oscar Rabin Band.
+She also made solo recordings, and replaced Alma Cogan in the 1959 Eurovision Song Contest British heats, but was not selected to become the British entry in the final, held later the same year.